 As parents, we worry more about whether our kids have enough to eat than whether they are overeating.
 Even if they are a little on the chubby side, we think, they’ll shed it sometime later.

 The problem comes when losing that baby fat is tougher than we imagine.
-New research by Singapore's Health Promotion Board suggests that outgrowing childhood chubbiness is just a myth — and a potentially dangerous one.
+A research by Singapore’s Health Promotion Board (HPB) suggests that outgrowing childhood chubbiness is just a myth — and a potentially dangerous one.

 Misconceptions about baby fat

-According to HPB's latest findings, a whopping 70% of children here who were overweight remained overweight as adults.
-In other words, being chubbier as a kid tips the scales hugely in favour of staying chubby all your life.
+According to HPB’s findings, a whopping 70% of children here who were overweight remained overweight as adults.
+In other words, being chubbier as a kid tips the scales hugely in favour of them not being able to outgrowing baby fat.

 Already, 10% of 5-year-olds here are overweight and 11% of kids from primary to pre-university levels are obese.
 These figures mean that more kids will struggle with stubborn ‘baby fat’ that just won’t go away, creating future health problems.